 With national Park and Recreation Month just days away, you can use these survey findings to motivate your community to take action and get OUT and INvolved in their community parks and recreation.
 Park and Recreation Month is the perfect time for people to make it a habit to get outdoors every day (you too if you find you are stuck indoors a little bit too often).
 A real easy way to do so is by participating in the 31-day #JulyOUTisIN challenge.

 This infographic has the key findings from the survey – there are some really interesting findings about the behaviors and opinions younger adults have about the outdoors as well as some regional differences you may find helpful.

 How much time do you spend outdoors during a typical week?
 What are some ways you are motivating your community to get more time outside?
 How will you celebrate Park and Recreation Month?
 Let us know in the comments below or tweet us @NRPA_News #JulyOUTisIN.

-Lauren Hoffmann is the Director of Marketing and Communications at NRPA and enjoys getting outdoors daily to play with her two sons.
+Lauren Hoffmann is NRPA's Director of Marketing and Communications and enjoys getting outdoors daily to play with her two sons.